 The essential principle of the urban program – the transverse fracture and the creation of a central plaza between the two buildings that preserves views toward the Berliet industrial building – is respected and accentuated by the inclined buildings which cooperate to form an open V of sunlight.

 These are urban buildings; at ground level the public balcony overlooking the railway faces Ivry; along its edge is a large brasserie with a terrace.
 The terrace gives access to the hotel and the office tower and accommodates shops in the form of kiosks that rhythm the large space at the intersection of the avenue de France and the boulevard du Général Jean-Simon.

 These two buildings aim at increasing the pleasure of being in this place.
-They seek out views, accommodate vegetation on their terraces; their summits are open to all.
+They seek out views, accommodate vegetation on their terraces.
 The hotel offers a panoramic restaurant and a large roof-covered terrace facing the Seine and historic Paris.
 The summit of the office tower features a panoramic meeting space as part of the development program.

 The tall buildings of past decades are headless; their roof terraces are not accessible.
 By contrast we propose a summit, and even two summits.
 A summit has a head, an identifiable profile.
 That is why the heads of our two actors are expressive, alive, why they speak to one another and also to their friendly neighbors.